Taking a bus to Pattaya from Suvarnabhumi Airport is a cheaper alternative to using a taxi and in many ways can be a lot safer.

 Have a read through this page for the various transport options on offer from Suvarnabhumi Airport to Pattaya and to Hua Hin and see which suits your itinerary and budget.

-For those wanting to leave from Ekkamai Bus Station, you can read my other page to take the bus to Pattaya from Bangkok if you are already in Bangkok.
+For those wanting to leave from Ekkamai Bus Station, you can read my other page describing how to take the bus to Pattaya from Bangkok if you are already in Bangkok.

 Both of these options depart from Level 1 in Suvarnabhumi Airport, so when you arrive you should go out via the Customs area on Level 2 and then take the moving walkway or the lift down to the first level and look for Gate No. 8 which is located near to the Magic Food Point food hall.